Office of the Superintendent of Financial Institutions

 The Appointed Actuary should disclose how total company expenses are allocated between acquisition, maintenance and other.

-There should be a comparison of the total maintenance expenses to the expected experience assumptions included in the liabilities.
+The AAR should include a comparison of the total maintenance expenses to the expected experience assumptions included in the liabilities.
 If there is a maintenance expense gap (i.e. actual maintenance expenses versus valuation maintenance expenses), the Appointed Actuary should disclose the size of the gap for the last three years, and discuss plans for the future.

-If there are expenses that are not classified as acquisition or maintenance, the make-up of these expenses should be disclosed.
+If there are expenses that are not classified as acquisition or maintenance, the AAR should disclose the make-up of these expenses.

 Where expense-sharing agreements exist between a parent/subsidiary/closed par block, the AAR should disclose the existence of such arrangements, and detail any specific valuation considerations arising from them.